 Spanish 201- Intermediate Spanish

-"Reason and Cognition in the Auto de los Reyes Magos and Alfonsi′s Dialogue Against the Jews."
+“Reason and Cognition in the Auto de los Reyes Magos and Alfonsi’s Dialogue Against the Jews.”
 Journal of Medieval Iberian Studies.
-September 2012.
+4.2 (September 2012) pp. 185-197.

 Periplo hasta las regiones ubicadas al sur del equinoccio.
 Alejandro Geraldini.
 Ed.
 Carmen González Vázquez and Jesús Paniagua Pérez.
-October 2010.
 Renaissance Quarterly.
+63.4 (Winter 2010) pp. 1300-1301.